 Imagery is a fundamental, if not crucial, part of relaying a story.
 In so much, I end up flipping through at least 30 to 40 images a day to accompany any given piece of news I'm working on.
 Sometimes I source the images myself, other times startups and PRs will attach a founder(s) and/or team photo to a follow-up email.
 What this ultimately means is that I end up reviewing a lot of really, really bad photos.

-Now, most of you might know me as a writer, but did you know that prior to joining the good ship Tech.eu, I spent almost a decade documenting the startup world through event and headshot/portrait photography?
+Adjunct to joining Tech.eu, I've spent just shy of a decade documenting the startup world through event and headshot/portrait photography.

 I’ve worked with President Barack Obama, Vice President Al Gore, Steve Wozniak, Sir Richard Branson, Tony Fadel, Pharell Williams, Usher, Ghostface Killah, et. al. on creating evocative imagery that has been published in Rolling Stone, The Wall Street Journal, Forbes, Vice, … and the list goes on.